homewizard/api-documentation/README.md

 # HomeWizard Local API Documentation

 The HomeWizard Energy devices are equipped with a local API.
 This API can be used to read out the data from the device and to control the device.
 This documentation describes the API and how to use it.
-Vist [https://api-documentation.homewizard.com](api-documentation.homewizard.com) to learn everything about the HomeWizard Energy API.
+Visit [https://api-documentation.homewizard.com](api-documentation.homewizard.com) to learn everything about the HomeWizard Energy API.

 ## Contributing